prazit/DConvers/readme.md

 Converter file is a properties file which contains 3 groups of property as follow 1 Converter Properties
-2 Source Properties
+2 List of Source Properties
-3 Target Properties
+3 List of Target Properties

 #### Converter Properties